jaytoday/passtiche/passtiche/static/docs/docs_content/index.md

 <div style="margin: 0 20px 20px;">
 Once the javascript library has loaded, it will automatically replace links containing a special <code>data-passtiche</code> attribute with a Passtiche <i>Add to Passbook</i> badge.

-Here is an example of a link that contains a location name:
+Here is an example of a link that specifies the name of a location with a <code>data-passtiche-loc</code> attribute:

 <div style="width: 100%;
 height: 60px;